Start typing to perform a search...

 The general philosophy and service delivery model for the DSBN is based on the following premises:

-2. That an In-School Team is expected to facilitate the collaborative problem solving, decision making and planning for students who are experiencing difficulty in their learning environment.
+• That an In-School Team is expected to facilitate collaborative problem solving, decision making and planning for students who are experiencing difficulty in their learning environment.

-5. That a range of placements including indirect support, resource assistance and withdrawal assistance be available across the DSBN.
-Special Class placement may also be available to meet the needs of some students, provided such placement is approved by Special Education Support Services.
+• That a range of placements including indirect support, resource assistance and withdrawal assistance be available across the DSBN.
+Special Class placement may also be available to meet the needs of some students, provided such a placement is approved by Special Education Support Services.